Mistralys/column-widths-calculator/README.md

 ## Handling minimum widths

 When leaving columns empty to be automatically filled, there may not be enough width left for the columns to fill.
-Consider this columns configuration:
+Consider this configuration of columns:

 ```
 Col1 = 80